RADcamp NYC

 Lines starting with (#) are only comments, not executed

-# This is the general format of unix command line tools
+# This is the general format of unix command line program

 $ program -option1 -option2 target